 2. They Are Customizable and Versatile

 There are many styles of pedestal sinks to choose from, which makes it possible to find a viable option for almost any bathroom aesthetic.
+They are even one of the modern Victorian decor ideas.
 Additionally, custom sink options of this style are also available.

-This means you can take bathroom décor to the next level by using this style of sink in creative ways within a bathroom.
+This means you can take bathroom décor to the next level by using this style of sink in creative ways within a bathroom, whether you’re going for a vintage bathroom design or another style.
 Also, the typical construction of a pedestal sink tends to be extremely durable, so it provides many years of use.

 3. A Pedestal Sink is Easy to Maintain and Clean